tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

-Subsequently, we can see that the `freedefer` is responsible for cleaning up all defers as they're being executed.
+Finally, we can see that the `freedefer` is responsible for cleaning up all defers as they're being executed.

 ```go
 // Free the given defer.